GrantBirki/errbot/README.md

 [#] Container is now running!
 ```

-> Note: for security reasons the `creds.env` file is not commited to this repo and NEVER should be.
+> Note: for security reasons the `creds.env` file is not committed to this repo and NEVER should be.
 Reach out to @grantbirki to obtain the credz

 If you followed the steps above and everything succeeded, you should get a DM from the bot stating that it is "Now Online".
 You should note that you will only get this message if `BOT_ADMINS='@username'` is set to your username in the `config.env` file.